NKeleher/course-dbt/project/README.md

     ORDER BY orders_per_user ASC;
     ```

-    - _On average, how many unique sessions do we have per hour?_
+    > _On average, how many unique sessions do we have per hour?_

+    There are 16.32 sessions per hour.

     ```sql
     WITH hourly_sessions AS (